lumetix-io/CleanDup/README.md

 # CleanDup
-CleanDup — A fast, privacy‑first duplicate file finder for macOS and Windows.
-# CleanDup
 A fast, privacy‑first duplicate file finder for macOS and Windows.
 Designed for users who demand accuracy, performance, and complete local data processing.